jposada202020/CircuitPython_uplot/docs/quick_start.rst

 .. code-block:: python

-    plot = Uplot(0, 0, display.width, display.height)
+    plot = Plot(0, 0, display.width, display.height)

-The Uplot will be used to display our graphics.
+The Plot will be used to display our graphics.
 The position and the size of the plot area could vary.
 This allows us to have more than 1 plot at the same time in the screen.
 Every one of them with different characteristics or graphs.